stepas-toliautas/enccs-instructor-training/content/welcome.md

 - Contact details to report CoC violations can be [found here](https://enccs.se/kjartan-thor-wikfeldt).

 Furthermore, as this is a hands-on, interactive workshop:
 - Be kind to each other and help each other as best you can.
 - If you can't help someone or there is some problem, let someone know.
 - If you notice something that prevents you from learning as well as you can, let us know and don't suffer silently.
-  - It's also about the little things:
+- Also let us know about the "little things":
-    - volume
+  - too low volume?
-    - font size
+  - font size too small?
-    - generally confusing instructor
+  - generally confusing instructor?
-    - **not enough breaks**
+  - not enough breaks?

 ---